Skip to: Don’t look away

 Police

 Law enforcement will review and file the reported information.
-When the information is determined to be concrete and valid, it can lead for further investigation and contact with police in other countries.
+When the information is determined to be valid and specific enough, it can lead for further investigation and contact with police in other countries.

 • 05